-Dynamically provision machines with Autoscale
+Dynamically provision machines

 Autoscale provides the capability to create machines and delete them dynamically.
 You can leverage the capability by using a PowerShell script.
 The script helps you dynamically scale up or down the number of machines in the delivery group based on the current load conditions.

 The script offers the following benefits (and more):

 Reducing storage costs.
 Different from Autoscale, which helps reduce your computing costs, the script provides a more cost-effective solution to provision machines.

 Effectively handling load changes.
 The script helps you handle load changes by automatically scaling up or down the number of machines based on the current delivery group load.

 How the script works

 - You cannot specify a machine catalog in more than one delivery group that is to be managed by the script.
 In other words, if multiple delivery groups share the same machine catalog, the script does not work with any of those delivery groups.

 - You cannot concurrently run the script for the same delivery group from multiple locations.